-Airbus is closely monitoring the evolution of the Coronavirus (COVID-19) pandemic across the globe and is assessing the situation, the impact on employees, customers, suppliers and the business.
+Airbus continues to closely monitor the evolution of the Coronavirus (COVID-19) pandemic across the globe and is assessing the impact on employees, customers, suppliers and the business.

 The health and safety of Airbus employees is paramount.

-Airbus is following WHO and local health authority guidance.
-In addition Airbus has updated its workplace safety and travel recommendations to employees, customers and to visitors, according to the latest developments.
+Airbus is following WHO and local health authority guidance and has updated its workplace safety and travel recommendations to employees, customers and to visitors, in line with the latest developments.

-We remain in close contact with our customers and suppliers and are working together to minimise the impact on their operations.
+We remain in close contact with our customers and suppliers in order to minimise the impact on their operations

-Airbus is deploying aircraft to supply additional face mask supplies from China to support the health systems in France, Germany, Spain and the United Kingdom.
-Airbus engineers and technology teams have also been mobilised for the Ventilator Challenge UK consortium to accelerate production of two existing medical ventilator designs using Airbus’ industrial skills and facilities.
+Airbus has deployed aircraft to supply additional face mask supplies from China to support the health systems in France, Germany, Spain and the United Kingdom.
+Airbus engineers and technology teams were also been mobilised for the Ventilator Challenge UK consortium to accelerate production of two existing medical ventilator designs using Airbus’ industrial skills and facilities.

 Latest related press releases and news